Superman (TV series): Production

 During the approach of Superman's 50th anniversary, CBS teamed with Ruby-Spears to produce a new animated series hoping to tap into the zeitgeist having already produced the television special Superman's 50th Anniversary.
 Marv Wolfman was hired as story editor for the series as CBS had responded favorably to a Superman parody he'd written for the Garbage Pail Kids animated series and were unaware that Wolfman had written for the actual Superman comics.
-Wolfman had no problem adhering to the expectations of DC Comics and Warner Bros. due to his experience writing the character, but would often receive notes from CBS executives that proved challenging to work with.
+Wolfman had no problem adhering to the expectations of DC Comics due to his experience writing the character, but would often receive notes from CBS executives that proved challenging to work with.
 Producer Joe Ruby stated that when it came to Superman's character, the show took inspiration from Christopher Reeve's portrayal from the film series as they liked the combination of a sense of humor while still being Superman.
+Lex Luthor was written as a mixture of Gene Hackman's take on the character from the Reeve films as Wolfman found him fun to write, but did incorporate the Post Crisis take on the character making him a wealthy business magnate rather than a mad scientist criminal mastermind as he was in the film series and Silver Age of Comic Books.
+As Wolfman was not a fan of the Post Crisis Lois Lane on Superman's relationship, he also reintroduced the classic love triangle aspect where Clark Kent loves Lois while she loves Superman unaware that the klutzy Kent is in fact him.

+Wolfman and his staff attempted to build stories incorporating Mister Mxyzptlk and Bizarro, but ultimately scrapped them as they couldn't find a way to make them work.
+Wolfman stated that the decision to incorporate more original rather than adapted antagonists for the series came from Wolfman feeling that Superman in contrast to Batman didn't have as good of a rogues gallery.

 Superman struggled in the ratings as, according to Wolfman, the person in charge of CBS' children's programming had a thinly veiled distaste for superhero shows and put the show early in the morning where it struggled to meet its targeted demographic of 9-13 year olds.
 Coupled with the high licensing fees the series was canceled by CBS after one season.
 The series featured the final work of Jack Kirby during his time at Ruby-Spears as he would lose his position in the company following the end of the series.